Consumer Medicine Information

 medicines used to prevent blood clots, especially warfarin

-cimetidine, used to treat stomach problems
+cimetidine, used for stomach problems

 ketoconazole, used to treat fungal infections